Radiation after Surgery

 Typically we will check the PSA three months after radiation, then every 6 months after that.
 Ideally the PSA will drop down to 0.00 – 0.05 within 12 months after finishing radiation, but as long as it drops some and stabilizes that is encouraging.

 What happens if radiation after prostatectomy fails?

-If the PSA is rising once more after previous surgery and radiation then there is usually no other treatment that can be used to try to cure the cancer.
-The main treatment becomes androgen deprivation therapy (ADT), to try to slow the cancer down.
+If the PSA rises again after previous surgery and radiation then there is usually no other treatment that can be used to try to cure the cancer.
+The main treatment becomes hormone therapy / androgen deprivation therapy (ADT), to try to slow the cancer down.
 There is no rush to start on the ADT.
 ADT can often keep the cancer under control for several years.
 In occasional cases the cancer may be found in only a couple areas which have not been radiated before, and sometimes we can give some stereotactic radiation (SBRT) to these few areas.

 HOME | Post-Op Radiation | Questions & Answers | Diet | Recurrence |Surgery vs Radiation